lpil/sqlight/README.md

 ## Implementation

-When running on Erlang is library wrapper around the excellent Erlang library [esqlite](https://hex.pm/packages/esqlite), which in turn is a wrapper around the SQLite C library.
+When running on Erlang it is a library wrapper around the excellent Erlang library [esqlite](https://hex.pm/packages/esqlite), which in turn is a wrapper around the SQLite C library.
 It is implemented as a NIF, which means that the SQLite database engine is linked to the erlang virtual machine.